21brownz/ZBrown-APCS/readme.md

 # APCS Repository
-This is my repo for Mr. Cochran's AP Computer Science class.
+2020 AP Computer Science with @juliancochran

-If you want to look at the way I solved stuff or even just wanna see some questionable coding skills, this is the place for you.
+# Legal Disclaimer
+don't you dare copy my code.
+That is all.